Rockport Lawn Grubs Control Services

 Contact Rockport's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Rockport.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection.
+The Transfer Station operates on set hours and requires resident permits or stickers, with fees for certain materials.
+Grub-infested turf, thatch, and soil plugs from core aeration must be separated and disposed of according to municipal guidelines.
 Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
 Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
 Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.

 Rockport Department of Public Works